Dukisden/Bannerlord-mod-collection/README.md

 When a companion dies, a prompt will ask you if you want to honor the companion by making them a member of your clan.
 If you chose yes, the dead companion will appear on your clan encyclopedia as a dead member.

-## Damage Type Modifiers
+## Damage Modifiers
+### Amplify Armor Effect
 - Toggleable On/Off (default is OFF)
+- All values configurable

-Sligthly increases Blunt damage against armor.
+Increase Blunt damage against armor. (default +20%)
-Slightly decreases Cut damage against armor.
+Decrease Cut damage (except daggers) against armor. (default -20%)
-Increases shield-breaking damage (Axes) against shields.
+Increase shield-breaking damage (Axes) against shields. (default +75%)
 The idea is to make using something other that a sword more appealing.

+### General Damage Received Multipliers
+- Toggleable On/Off (default is OFF)
+- All values configurable

+Sliders for:
+- Player
+- Player's Family
+- Player's Clan
+- Player's Troops
+- Ai Lords
+- Ai Troops

+There are also extra sliders for:
+- Bodyguards, both the Ai's and Player's (like those added by Bodyguards)
+- Heroes in formations that have more than 15 units alive.

 ## More Hero Deaths
 - Toggleable On/Off (default is OFF)
-- Configurable multiplier from 0 to 100 (default is 5)

-Multiply the chances to die when falling in battle for all heroes (player, lords & companions.)
+- All values configurable

+Sliders for:
+- Player
+- Player's Family
+- Player's Clan
+- Player's Kingdom
+- Ai Lords

+There are also extra sliders for:
+- Heroes in formations that have more than 15 units alive.

 Yes it works with Death For All, will multiply whatever the chance of death is with that mod.

 ## Bleed